 5. Make Healthy Habits a Part of Your Routine

 People can contract the flu by touching a surface or object that has the flu virus on it and then touching their own mouth, nose or eyes.
 This makes cleaning and disinfecting commonly-touched items in the home, at work or at school incredibly important during flu season.
-Getting a good night’s rest, staying physically active, drinking enough fluids and maintaining a healthy diet can also help people remain flu free, according to the CDC.
+Getting a good night’s rest, staying physically active, drinking enough fluids and maintaining a healthy diet can also help people remain flu-free, according to the CDC.

 Just because flu season is right around the corner, doesn’t mean you can’t protect yourself and loved ones from the flu this winter.
-Through getting vaccinated, taking small steps to halt the spread of germs and maintaining a healthy routine, fighting off flu germs might be easier than you think.
+By getting vaccinated, taking small steps to halt the spread of germs and maintaining a healthy routine, fighting off flu germs might be easier than you think.